AzimoLabs/fastlane-plugin-automated-test-emulator-run/README.md

 ```

 Parameters:
-- `avd_name` - name of your AVD, avoid using spaces, this file is necessary
+- `avd_name` - name of your AVD, avoid using spaces, this field is necessary
-- `create_avd_target` - Android target api level (https://developer.android.com/guide/topics/manifest/uses-sdk-element.html)
+- `create_avd_target` - Android API Level (https://developer.android.com/guide/topics/manifest/uses-sdk-element.html)
 - `create_avd_abi` - CPU architecture used by AVD (https://developer.android.com/ndk/guides/abis.html)
-- `create_avd_hardware_config_filepath` - path to config.ini file containing custom config for your AVD device.
+- `create_avd_hardware_config_filepath` - path to config.ini file containing custom config for your AVD.
 After AVD is created this file will be copied into AVD location before it launches.
 - `create_avd_additional_options` - if you think that you need something more you can just add your create parameters here (e.g. "--sdcard 128M", https://developer.android.com/studio/tools/help/android.html)
-- `launch_avd_snapshot_filepath` - plugin will delete and re-create AVD before test start.
+- `launch_avd_snapshot_filepath` - plugin might (if you set it) delete and re-create AVD before test start.
 That means all your permissions and settings will be lost on each emulator run.
 If you want to apply qemu image with saved AVD state you can put path to it in this field.
 It will be applied by using "-wipe-data -initdata <path to your file>"
-- `launch_avd_launch_binary_name` - depending on your CPU architecture you need to choose binary file which should launch your AVD (e.g. "emulator", "emulator64-arm", "emulator64-x86")
+- `launch_avd_launch_binary_name` - depending on your CPU architecture you need to choose binary file which should launch your AVD (e.g. "emulator", "emulator64-arm")
 - `launch_avd_port` - port on which you wish your AVD should be launched, if you leave this field empty it will be assigned automatically
 - `launch_avd_additional_options` - if you need more customization add your parameters here (e.g. "-gpu on -no-boot-anim -no-window", https://developer.android.com/studio/run/emulator-commandline.html)